simonfrayer/sep4-iot/README.md

 10. `>>>` VSCode now changes into what's known as a multi-root workspace setup.
 This means we can work with multiple, independent sub-projects open under the umbrella of a single top-level root folder.
 In our actual setup there are 3 sub-projects:

     * **Project Root** - this is the top folder.
 It's not really a buildable project, but it's here to provide easy access to the important files in the top folder.
     * **Target** - this is where all the stuff that's built for the target IoT device resides.
 Inside here there's a CMake managed cross-compile setup that allows us to build code that will run on the Atmega2560.
 The resulting binaries can obviously not run on our laptops, but once they are built automatically on GitHub, they can be downloaded from there.
-You can also fiddle about with the firmware files here once they are built by the cross-compiler toolchain.
+You can also fiddle about with the firmware files here, inside the container, once they are built by the cross-compiler toolchain.
+You can download any file inside the container to a Windows folder, by right-clicking the file in the project explorer and choose *Download ...*
-    * **Test** - this is a project setup with Google test so that files (presumably fetched from the Target project somewhere - don't copy files from target, just create symbolic links to the files that should be tested) can be built and tested locally at our own laptops.
-All defined tests will also be automatically built on GitHub.
+    * **Test** - this is a project setup with Google test so that tests can be built and run locally at your own laptop.
+All defined tests will also be automatically built and run on GitHub.

 ## Final cmake config/initialization
 11. We're now in multi-root mode and there's a CMake icon on the left.
 Click it, and here we can now see the projects as cmake sees them.